RossMora/cybersecurity-postgraduate-certificate-cambrian-college-ontario/README.md

 # Cybersecurity Postgraduate Certificate – Cambrian College (Portfolio)

-This public portfolio showcases coursework and hands-on projects completed as part of the **Cybersecurity Postgraduate Certificate** at Cambrian College (Ontario).
+This public portfolio showcases coursework and hands-on projects completed as part of the **Cybersecurity Postgraduate Certificate** at Cambrian College (Ontario), following completion of a previous Bachelor of Applied Information Systems Technology (BAIST) program at the Northern Alberta Institute of Technology, Edmonton, Alberta.

 ## Structure